Council farms: what are they, and why are they so special?

-You might have heard of ‘county farms’.
+You might have heard of ‘council farms’, sometimes called county farms.
 But what are these increasingly rare types of farms, and what makes them special?

-County farms are a particular kind of local resource and a terrific asset to farming generally.
-But what exactly is a county farm?
+Council farms are a particular kind of local resource and a terrific asset to farming generally.
+But what exactly is a council farm?
 What makes them unique, and why do we at CPRE feel so passionate about them?
 Read on to learn more.

 Lots of things!
 They’re a brilliant resource to their local communities, offering chances for people who might not be able to afford to buy a farm to enter farming.
 They can also act as a testbed for new and innovative practices in both farming and other ways of making money, such as shops and tea rooms.

 They’re also a great source of food, which can be supplied to nearby schools and hospitals – another local benefit (which also limits food miles – always a good thing!)
 These farms can also give people the opportunity to interact with animals and the natural world, which we know contributes to health and wellbeing.

 And, if run in certain ways, such as ensuring biodiversity is supported, they can deliver environmentally sustainable farming which can make a real difference in tackling the climate emergency.

 We at CPRE are big fans of council farms, and really value them as community assets.
 We’d like to see more funding to help councils set up, keep or enhance these local resources, and to keep being able to offer ways for young people to enter farming.

 And of course, because we’re committed to looking at ways that the countryside can play a part in addressing the climate emergency, we really value what these farms can offer in terms of mitigating the impact of climate change.

 How can I learn more about council farms and farming generally?

 This is easy!
 Simply sign up here to receive our regular emails – we often carry news and updates about the world of farming in England, including ways to take action on campaigns to support farming and rural life.